troydm/tsundoku/README.md

 # tsundoku
-Simple Perl-based web ebook server.
+Simple Perl Dancer2 based Web EBook Server.
 Tested only on *Linux* but should work on any *Unix* platform.
 Requires only modern 5.10+ Perl version and ImageMagic with pdf/djvu reading capability installed.
-Only has DBI, DBM::SQLite and HTTP::Server::Simple CPAN dependency.
+Only uses DBI, DBM::SQLite, Dancer2 and Template::Toolkit CPAN dependencies

 ## NOTE